Search official government public records, criminal records, court records, and background check resources for Obrien, California.

 Economy & Demographics

 The economy of Obrien is largely driven by its agricultural heritage and proximity to the Shasta Lake recreation area.
 Key industries in the community include farming, ranching, and tourism, with many local residents employed in these sectors.
 Major employers in the Obrien area include the Shasta Dam and related hydroelectric facilities, as well as various vineyards, orchards, and other agricultural operations.
-The town's rural setting and natural amenities also support a thriving outdoor recreation and tourism industry, contributing to the local workforce and economic vitality.
+The town's rural setting and natural amenities also support a thriving outdoor recreation and tourism industry, contributing to the local workforce.

 Elections & Voter Records